5 Tips to Build Team Unity

 We know from our jobs, past experiences, and even just watching C-SPAN for one minute that a lack of unity leads to a mountain of difficulties.

-So how do we seek after that unity with our students before we head off onto a mission trip?
+So how do we seek after that unity with our students before we head off onto a mission trip or a LeaderTreks Trip?

 Check out these five tips to build camaraderie, cultivate vulnerability, and prepare a team for their trip:

 Building team unity won’t happen overnight.
 Set aside a specific time at least once a month prior to your trip, and require the attendance of every team member.
 Have these trainings in various places.
 Meet at the church, grab dinner together, or plan a bonfire with games.